bissli/marker/README.md

 - `Gemini` - this will use the Gemini developer API by default.
 You'll need to pass `--gemini_api_key` to configuration.
 - `Google Vertex` - this will use vertex, which can be more reliable.
 You'll need to pass `--vertex_project_id`.
 To use it, set `--llm_service=marker.services.vertex.GoogleVertexService`.
 - `Ollama` - this will use local models.
 You can configure `--ollama_base_url` and `--ollama_model`.
 To use it, set `--llm_service=marker.services.ollama.OllamaService`.
+- `Claude` - this will use local models.
+To use it, set `--llm_service=marker.services.claude.ClaudeService`.

 These services may have additional optional configuration as well - you can see it by viewing the classes.